Who are these people and what do they believe in?

 The most productive natural resource was of course the ocean and naturally the ocean deserved a good god with a tale to tell.
 This was the Goddess Sedna, also known as Siitna, or further north, Nerrivik.
 In Alaska she is known as Nulirahak and in the high artic of central Canada, Nuliaguk.

-One stormy dark night, when Sedna-of-the-many-names was occupying her mortal form, she took a boat trip with her lover.
 Her father had come along for the ride which was just as well as the unpredictable lover suddenly took it into his head to became violently jealous and attack Sedna with everything he could lay his hands on.

 Bold Sedna decided to teach them both a lesson by jumping into the freezing sea and was momentarily pleased to see the expressions of shock and disbelief on the faces of her loved ones.